This information on How to Use a Compass is aimed at people who have not previously used compasses for hiking.

 Most of us usually start with a basic compass having a straight edge (costing around $20 to $30) which is quite adequate and will last for many years.
 Confidence in using it comes from continued practice when out walking.
 However, if you can afford a compass which has an offset adjustment (for compensating for the magnetic variation), then you may find it easier to use.
 The Silva brand is recommended.
 They simplify life considerably when taking bearings and reduce the risk of taking a wrong bearing due to miscalculation or poor memory.
 The amount of magnetic variation varies significantly across Australia and adjustments will be required depending on where you are walking.

-Using a compass is a life saving skill – possibly your own life or someone in your group could be saved by your skill at reading a map and navigating your way to safety.
+Using a compass is a life saving skill.
+Your own life or someone in your group could be saved by your ability to read a map and navigate your way to safety.